The Fifth Step

 “You are already dying.
 Killing you would be redundant.”
 Dr. B nodded at a person in a white lab coat who had appeared after the chaos broke out.

 He injected Ash with a pneumatic inoculation gun.

 “What was that?!” panicked Ash.
 “Am I going to die?”

 “If you work hard and dedicate your life to our research, you may one day grow old and see a genetic breakthrough that will allow you to die.
 Until then, with the genetic code that was just introduced to your body, you are in the same shoes as Igor Ivanovich…and everyone else in this room.
 Welcome to the family.”

-Around the same time that Ashurbai Patel, newly promoted team leader of AnimaGene was discovering that he was no longer going to die, not for all eternity, there was a knock on Cara’s door.
+Around the same time that Ashurbai Patel, newly promoted team member of AnimaGene was discovering that he was no longer going to die, there was a knock on Cara’s door.